-What We Heard How We Responded Need for clarity on ownership and maintenance responsibilities for bus stop amenities.
-Clearly identified ownership and maintenance responsibilities for all amenities in the 2023 Bus Stop Design Guidelines Preference for consolidating bus stop improvement guidance and resources to one standardized location.
-Created the 2023 Bus Stop Design Guidelines as a single, consolidated resource on bus stop design Desire for greater collaboration between SamTrans and local jurisdictions.
+Who What We Heard How We Responded Public Agency Working Group Need for clarity on ownership and maintenance responsibilities for bus stop amenities.
+Clearly identified ownership and maintenance responsibilities for all amenities in the 2023 Bus Stop Design Guidelines Public Agency Working Group Preference for consolidating bus stop improvement guidance and resources to one standardized location.
+Created the 2023 Bus Stop Design Guidelines as a single, consolidated resource on bus stop design Public Agency Working Group Desire for greater collaboration between SamTrans and local jurisdictions.
 Reinforced communication channels between staff at partner agencies and SamTrans through one-on-one emails and follow-ups after Public Agency Working Group meetings.
 Hired a bus stop coordinator/planner.
-Established a go-to email address for bus stop questions: bus.stops@samtrans.com Looking for clearer design guidance, particularly around bus boarding islands, bus bulbs, and bike lane interface with bus stops.
-Limited availability and interest to support SamTrans in bus stop improvement funding, design, and construction.
+Established a go-to email address for bus stop questions: bus.stops@samtrans.com Public Agency Working Group Looking for clearer design guidance, particularly around bus boarding islands, bus bulbs, and bike lane interface with bus stops.
+Provided clear guidance in the 2023 SamTrans Bus Stop Design Guidelines on the bus/bike interface and design treatments available to agencies to manage conflicts.
+Public Agency Working Group Limited availability and interest to support SamTrans in bus stop improvement funding, design, and construction.
 Established an implementation plan that puts SamTrans in a leadership role on funding, design, and construction to help minimize demands on staff time at partner agencies.
-Requested shelters, seating, and real-time information at locations where riders may be waiting for a transit vehicle for a longer time. , , , , , , , , , , , , , , , , , , , , Amenities like additional trash cans, places to charge devices, bike racks, and better system maps were ranked lower in importance.
+Riders Requested shelters, seating, and real-time information at locations where riders may be waiting for a transit vehicle for a longer time.
+Defined a place to sit, real-time information, and shelter (either through a shelter or shade structure) as minimum required amenities at the 65% of stops that receive service for at least twelve hours a day, even those serviced just once an hour.
+Riders Amenities like additional trash cans, places to charge devices, bike racks, and better system maps were ranked lower in importance.
 Moving away from providing and maintaining trash cans at stops and, instead, provide trash cans on all buses.
 Local jurisdictions may still choose to add and maintain their own trash cans adjacent to bus stops as they see fit.
-Request for more lighting at bus stops to increase visibility and deter criminal activity.
+Riders Request for more lighting at bus stops to increase visibility and deter criminal activity.
 All new shelters will come equipped with built-in lighting.
 Unfortunately, SamTrans does not own or maintain streetlights outside of lighting built into shelters.
 SamTrans will continue to work with local jurisdictions to elevate street lighting as an important amenity to provide near stops, and will look for stand-alone, solar-powered options that can be installed in the interim.